 - 1. General - a.
 The Laboratory shall establish learning, education and development programs that are consistent with DOE requirements and guidance, industry standards, Federal, State and local regulations, and other compliance requirements.
 These programs are specifically designed or offered to ensure that employees are well-qualified and competent to manage facilities and meet the Laboratory's mission through administrative, professional and technical excellence. - b.
-The Laboratory may permit regular employees to attend learning and development activities during their normal working hours while receiving full pay in order to enable them to acquire the needed skills to qualify them for other jobs within the Laboratory, maintain competence, and/or stay current in their field of study or discipline. - 2.
-Tuition Reimbursement Educational Support
+The Laboratory may permit regular employees to attend learning and development activities during their normal working hours while receiving full pay to acquire the needed skills to qualify for other jobs within the Laboratory, maintain competence, Page 10 of 18 and/or stay current in their field of study or discipline.

+2. Tuition Reimbursement - Educational Support